PatienceOfTheTrail/file_lib/README.md

 - documents_and_office.txt
 - pictures_and_media.txt
 - system_and_else.txt
 Those text files are stored in the folder data.
+Further more a feather file is created as library.